JuliaDynamics/Agents.jl/docs/src/comparison.md

 You can find the latest results in the `README.md` of the [ABM_Framework_Comparisons](https://github.com/JuliaDynamics/ABM_Framework_Comparisons) repository where you can find also the details on the parameters used for each comparison in the `DECLARATION.md` files inside each model subfolder.

-Across all four models, Agents.jl's performance is exceptional whilst using the least amount of code.
+In the majority of cases, Agents.jl's performance is exceptional whilst using the least amount of code.
 This removes many frustrating barriers-to-entry for new users, and streamlines the development process for established ones.

 ## Table-based comparison